Last reviewed on 17 December 2020

 It’s really important that you still talk to other people while you’re self-isolating and that you’re there to support them too.
 As you won’t be able to do this in person, we suggest you make the most of technology during this time.

 Have regular chats on the phone or keep in touch via email.
 If you have a smartphone, use WhatsApp, FaceTime or Zoom to make video calls.
 You can also use Facebook, Twitter, Instagram and other social media platforms to stay in touch and stay informed (although be mindful that not everything you read online about coronavirus is factually correct).
-There are lots of guides online that explain how to use these apps if you’re new to them.
+There are lots of guides available that explain how to use digital devices, websites and apps if you’re new to them (e.g. Learn My Way).

 Don’t be afraid to share your concerns about coronavirus with your loved ones – it’s important to be open about how you’re feeling.
 Setting up a group email or chat could be a good way to check on each other regularly and help you to feel less isolated.